 Withdrawal is the early removal of a student from the school or a course roster.
 Regarding school withdrawal, parents are requested to notify the registrar at least two weeks prior to the date that the student plans to leave.
+Students may not withdraw more than two weeks prior to the end of the semester and still receive credit for that semester.

-Typically, classes dropped after the add/drop period will still appear on transcripts as either Withdraw Pass (WP) if the student is passing the course, or Withdraw Fail (WF) if the student is failing at the point of withdrawal.
+Typically, classes dropped after the add/drop period will still appear on transcripts as either Withdraw Pass (WP) if the student is passing the course or Withdraw Fail (WF) if the student is failing at the point of withdrawal.
 Students may withdraw up to two weeks before a semester ends, pending administrator approval.